cmac77/synthetic_multivar_tools/README.md

 - **Correlation, Stress Testing, and Sensitivity Analysis**:
   - Apply Cholesky decomposition and copulas to establish specific correlations between variables, generating realistic data scenarios to evaluate model performance under both typical and extreme conditions.
   - Perform stress testing by creating synthetic datasets that mimic healthcare system disruptions, like patient volume surges, to ensure the robustness and reliability of predictive models during critical situations.
-  - Conduct sensitivity analysis with controlled data variations to pinpoint influential features, guiding data-driven strategies for targeted and effective healthcare interventions.
+  - Conduct sensitivity analysis with controlled data variations to pinpoint influential features, guiding strategies for targeted and effective healthcare interventions.

 - **Visualizing Data in 2D and 3D**:
   - Offers tools to create clear visual representations of complex data structures, making it easier to interpret relationships between features, clusters, and hierarchical patterns.
-  - Enhances the ability to communicate data-driven insights effectively, supporting better decision-making in research and operational contexts.

 ## Key Functionalities